 In the year 1940 Albert Balch was 37 years old and he was at a turning point both personally and professionally.
 He had been married seven years and his family had expanded to four children.
 His father and mother had died in 1932 and 1939 respectively, so by 1940 Albert Balch had become the “elder generation” with his own children to care for.
 Although he and his business partner Ralph Jones had been successful in the View Ridge development in northeast Seattle and they had been able to build their own homes there, Balch wanted to do more.
 As Balch thought about what he would do next, he saw that just north of View Ridge there were large areas of undeveloped land.
 A plan formed in his mind to “build a city” on the model of colonial America.

 On December 8, 1939, President Franklin D. Roosevelt had declared a national emergency in response to the outbreak of war in Europe.
 Many people were absolutely against the involvement of the United States in the war, but President Roosevelt believed US involvement was inevitable.
 He used his executive powers to order a build-up of troops and war materials on the basis of defensive action, in case the USA might be attacked.
-Federal money was allocated for a build-up of Sand Point Naval Station for war readiness, and this led immediately to an increase in the population of northeast Seattle as military and civilian workers arrived.
+Federal money was allocated for a build-up of the Naval Air Station on Sand Point Way NE for war readiness, and this led immediately to an increase in the population of northeast Seattle as military and civilian workers arrived.
 The jolt to the local economy was a welcome one since the Great Depression had been dragging on since 1929.
 War preparations created jobs in everything from military service to road-building to housing-starts in northeast Seattle near to Sand Point.

-On the census of 1940 Albert Balch listed his occupation as “real estate developer,” showing that he had set this as his life direction, not just a sideline or temporary project during the 1930’s.
+On the census of 1940 Albert Balch listed his occupation as “real estate developer,” showing that he had set this as his life direction, not just as a sideline or temporary project during the 1930s.
 Professionally as well as personally, Balch wanted to keep going forward into higher levels of achievement.
 Balch anticipated that if he could get in on the improvement in the economy which had finally come, that he could make a lot of money in building houses.
-In 1940 he began searching for more property to develop, launching a separate company from that of his partnership with Ralph Jones.
-Throughout the 1940’s the two men would continue building in View Ridge but Balch also branched out to do the new project in the neighborhood which became Wedgwood.
-As co-developer of Wedgwood, Balch took on another business partner who had also been with him in the Alpha Sigma Epsilon Fraternity at the UW, Maury Setzer.

 By 1940 the Jesuits of Seattle University had decided not to move their school to the property which they had purchased in 1929, along 35th Ave NE between NE 80th to 85th Streets.
 They were still using the log cabin on the site as a chapel, and before selling the property they turned the parish over to the Dominican diocese for establishing a new church elsewhere.
 Balch worked out funding using some federal loans for housing for war workers, bought the Jesuit site and filed the plat of the new Wedgwood development in July 1941.